 Not yet, bastard!

-And while the man walks away, Vanni gives him the middle finger.
+And while the man walks away, Vanni bursts into thunderous laughter.

 The chess game I told was really played by two great chess champions: the Russian Garry Kasparov, one of the greatest chess champions of all time, and the Norwegian Magnus Carlsen, current reigning chess champion.
 The game was played in Reykjavik on March 18, 2004.
 Kasparov played with whites, Carlsen played with blacks.